 Daily Walks With Your Pug

 Pugs make great companions when leisurely walking around the park, block or around the park.
-Pugs require 20-30 minutes of moderate daily exercise.
+Pugs require 20-30 minutes of moderate daily exercise, here’s how far this breed can walk.

 When walking your Pug, you’ll want to make sure that you walk them at a comfortable pace for them.
 You don’t want them to have to jog beside you because they have short legs and stalky bodies which will tire them out quickly.